-TORONTO, June 27, 2014 /CNW/ - Scarborough Museum and its cultural partners celebrated Canadian Multiculturalism Day this evening with performances, food, history and art that reflect the diverse communities in Scarborough and across the rest of Toronto as well.
+TORONTO, June 27, 2015 /CNW/ - Scarborough Museum and its cultural partners celebrated Canadian Multiculturalism Day today with performances, food and art that highlighted some of the diverse communities thriving in Scarborough and throughout Toronto.

-Attendees at tonight's event enjoyed spoken-word performances from members of R.I.S.E.
+At this Destination Canada! event, attendees enjoyed spoken-word performances from members of R.I.S.E.
 (Reaching Intelligent Souls Everywhere) and Brazilian-style acrobatics and martial arts from Sinha Bahia de Capoeira Canada.
-Youth-led Bollywood dancing was showcased, as was a visual art exhibit by a group of young Scarborough artists called Residue.
+Toronto's Ballet Creole showcased their contemporary African-Caribbean dance alongside youth photography and art exhibits.

-The evening was funded by the Department of Canadian Heritage's Celebrate Canada program.
-Scarborough Museum is one of 11 museums operated by the City of Toronto.
+Scarborough Museum is one of 10 museums operated by the City of Toronto.

 Toronto is Canada's largest city, the fourth largest in North America, and home to a diverse population of about 2.8 million people.
 It is a global centre for business, finance, arts and culture and is consistently ranked one of the world's most livable cities.
 Toronto is proud to be the Host City for the 2015 Pan American and Parapan American Games.
 For information on non-emergency City services and programs, Toronto residents, businesses and visitors can visit http://www.toronto.ca, call 311, 24 hours a day, 7 days a week, or follow us @TorontoComms.